 To the west of Lake Como we find Lake Maggiore.
-This lake also offers similar views and is breathtaking.
+This lake also offers great views and is breathtaking.
 The east side of the lake is better for purchasing property and is less crowded than the west.
-A 1-bedroom apartment runs at about €120,000 while a 2-bedroom place gets up to €180,000 starting out.
-Stresa, on the western side is the most expensive.
-If you’re purchasing a property with the intention to rent it out, around 8 months of the year, you will probably have bids for renting.
-If the property is a convenient spot for skiing purposes, you may find people to rent for more times of the year.
+A 1-bedroom apartment can cost about €120,000 while a 2-bedroom place starts from €180,000.
+Stresa, on the western side, is the most expensive area.
+If you’re purchasing a property with the intention of letting it, you will probably have bids for renting.
+If the property is in a convenient spot for skiing, you will be able to rent it more easily in the winter.

 LAKE BOLSENA & LAKE BRACCIANO

-Lake Bolsena is the 5th largest in Italy and is said to be the cleanest lake in Europe.
-To the south, is Lake Bracciano.
-As it is close to Rome, it embodies much of the same southern, old, Roman charm.
-Italian visitors and foreigners both love this lake for holiday renting and buying.
-This area suffers from restrictions on the building, however so property is limited.
-You can get a small cottage at around €70,000 starting out.
+Lake Bolsena is the 5th largest lake in Italy and is said to be the cleanest lake in Europe.
+To the south of Bolsena, is Lake Bracciano.
+They are worth visiting together as they are quite close.
+As Lake Bolsena is close to Rome, it embodies much of the same southern, ancient Roman charm.
+Italian visitors and foreigners both love to buy and rent properties on this lake for their holidays.
+This area has building restrictions however, so the number of properties is limited.
+You can get a small cottage starting from around €70,000.

 The fourth largest lake in Italy is Lake Trasimeno.
-It’s known for its shallow waters and decently warm lake water for most of the year.
-Apartments here are similarly priced to the small homes of Lake Bracciano.
-Larger apartments can reach up to €150,000 is you have access to a balcony or larger garden area.
-The properties have been restored and are very beautiful.
-The lakeside allows access to forests, vineyards of wine-country, beaches of sand, and fields of sunflowers.
+It’s known for its warm and shallow waters.
+Apartments here start from around €70,000.
+Larger apartments can reach up to €150,000 if they have a balcony or larger garden area.
+Most properties have been restored and are very beautiful and modern.
+The lakeside is adorned with forests, vineyards, sandy beaches, and fields of sunflowers.
 It’s truly a picturesque site!